-When you start the engine the idle speed will be increased to warm up the engine.
-If the engine idle speed does not slow down automatically, have your vehicle checked by your authorized dealer.
+When you start your engine, the idle speed will be increased to warm the engine up.
+If the engine idle speed does not slow down automatically, have your vehicle checked by an authorized dealer.

-Before starting the engine check the following:
+Before starting your vehicle, check the following:

-- Make sure all occupants have fastened their safety belts. - Make sure the headlamps and electrical accessories are off. - Make sure the parking brake is on. - Move the transmission selector lever to position P. - Turn the ignition key to position II.
+- Make sure all occupants have fastened their safety belts. - Make sure the headlamps and electrical accessories are off. - Make sure the parking brake is on. - Move the transmission selector lever to position P. - Switch the ignition on.